bulgandamdindorj/Customer-Acquisition-Growth-Strategy-Analysis/README.md

 Mongolia's 20–40 population is approximately 1,041,000 people.
 Moni had reached around 20% of that group — with significant room to grow, particularly by bringing back the 433,000 who never registered.

-> 📊 *[Page 8 — upload to GitHub and paste URL here]*
-> *Registered customer breakdown by age group and gender (blue = male, pink = female) — 21–30 and 31–40 age groups make up 77% of registered users*

 ---

 ## Methodology